EdwardKHKim/vision_and_autonomous_surgical_movement/README.md

 ## Todo

 ## Troubleshooting
-- When using
+- When using a code editor (Visual Studio Code, IntelliJ IDEA...), error messages in import statements can be ignored.
-- If there are any other questions related to the this repository, please contact me at edwardk.kim@hotmail.com
+- If there are any questions or comments related to this repository, please contact me at edwardk.kim@hotmail.com.